rebminso/rsRNAfinder/README.md

 ```

 ### 3. Configure workflow
-The configuration of the workflow can be altered by modifying the `config/config.yaml` file, following the explanations provided in the file.
+The configuration of the workflow can be altered by modifying the `config/config.yaml` file, following the explainations provided in the file.

-1. If Arabidopsis thaliana is desired to be used as the reference genome, no alteration of the config file will be necessary.
+1. If Arabidopsis thaliana is desired to be used as the reference genome, no alteration in the config file will be required.

 - A folder containing trimmed FASTQ files can be added to the `data/trimmed/` directory, with the input fastq filename being required to be in the format of {xyz}_trimmed.fq, such as `SRR2354321_trimmed.fq`.
-The `Search strategy` in the config file is set to `Default`.
+The `Search strategy` in the config file is to be set to `Default`.

 The flank length, minimum and maximum rRFs sequence length, maximum number of mismatches in the alignment, and maximum RPM threshold for rRFs can be changed according to requirements in the config file.

 2. If a different genome is desired to be used, the config file will need to be modified.

 - A folder containing trimmed FASTQ files are to be added to the `data/trimmed/` directory.
-- It should be noted that the input fastq format must be in the {xyz}_trimmed.fq format, for example `SRR2354321_trimmed.fq`.
+- It should be noted that the input fastq file format must be in the {xyz}_trimmed.fq format, for example `SRR2354321_trimmed.fq`.
 - The FASTA sequence of the desired reference genome is to be added to `data/Genome/`.
-- The genome feature table in txt format is to be added to `data/Feature_table/`.
+- The genome feature table in .txt format is to be added to `data/Feature_table/`.

 It should be noted that the feature table and reference genome must be from NCBI.
 Once all three types of files have been added to their respective directories, the changes in the `config/config.yaml` file must be performed, with the setting specified.
 - Search strategy: `Host`